top of page

 WHO WE ARE

-Between 1961 and 1971, the U.S. sprayed 12 million gallons of Dioxin-contaminated Agent Orange, in addition to 8 million gallons of other herbicides, on Vietnam, Laos and Cambodia—an average of 5,200 gallons a day for 3,735 days.
+Between 1961 and 1971, the U.S. sprayed 12 million gallons of Dioxin-contaminated Agent Orange (in addition to 8 million gallons of other herbicides) on Vietnam, Laos, and Cambodia—an average of 5,200 gallons a day for 3,735 days.
+The purpose was to destroy the lush, verdant jungle canopy.

 By the end of Operation Ranch Hand in 1971, nearly 20,000 sorties had been flown.
 Over 7,813 square miles of upland and mangrove forests and 781 square miles of crops (an area roughly the size of New Hampshire) were destroyed.
 In total, more than 66,000 square miles of South Vietnam, along with large areas of Laos and parts of Cambodia, were impacted.

-In the U.S. effort to fight an invisible enemy who hid in the jungles while living off the land, Agent Orange and other herbicides were used to defoliate forests and destroy cropland.
-The destruction will not be rectified for decades to come, as much of the herbicides used in the war were up to 50 times the concentration recommended for killing plants.
+The U.S. used Agent Orange and other herbicides to defoliate forests and destroy cropland in an effort to destroy its enemies’ jungle hiding places.
+The impacts will continue for decades to come, as much of the herbicides used in the war were up to 50 times the concentration recommended for killing plants.
 Two-thirds of the herbicides used were also contaminated with TCDD, a form of Dioxin—a highly toxic substance linked to at least 19 classes of cancer and other medical conditions, as well as several birth defects.

-Ever since the war’s ending, the people of Vietnam, Laos and Cambodia have been saddled with an invisible enemy of their own.
-As have those who served in Vietnam during the war, their families, and many others who were exposed to the toxic herbicides where they were manufactured, used or stored.
+Ever since the war’s end, the people of Vietnam, Laos, and Cambodia have been saddled with the lethal aftermath.
+Exposure to these toxic herbicides has yielded untold misery and health complications for those who served in Vietnam during the war, for their families, and for many others who were exposed to the herbicides where they were manufactured, used, or stored.

 Dioxin Mitigation Measures

-War Legacies Project advocates for increased U.S. engagement and financial support to clean up the known Dioxin hotspots in Vietnam, of which there are over 20.
+War Legacies Project advocates for increased U.S. engagement and financial support to clean up the known Dioxin hotspots in Vietnam, of which there are over 20 with varying levels of contamination.
 These now-designated hotspots were former U.S. military bases in Vietnam.
-More is needed to research the extent of contamination at other potential hotspots throughout southern Vietnam and Laos.
+More research is needed to gauge the full extent of contamination at other potential hotspots throughout southern Vietnam and Laos.

-Though having long equivocated on the issue of Agent Orange’s environmental and human health impact, the U.S. has begun cooperative cleanup efforts with Viet Nam.
-Over the years, since full diplomatic relations were established in 1995, U.S. aid has increased to support the cleanup efforts of designated hotspots contaminated with Dioxin.
-This financial commitment has also gone toward programs assisting Vietnamese with disabilities that lived in the heavily sprayed regions or near known Dioxin hotspots.
+Despite many years of equivocation on Agent Orange’s environmental and human health impact, the U.S. has at last begun cooperative cleanup efforts with Vietnam.
+Over the years since full diplomatic relations were re-established in 1995, U.S. aid to support the cleanup efforts of designated hotspots contaminated with Dioxin has increased.
+This financial commitment has also gone toward programs assisting Vietnamese with disabilities living in or near known Dioxin hotspots and in areas where Agent Orange was sprayed.

 The Vietnamese government hopes to complete all cleanup projects of hotspots by 2030.